haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

         x : xs -> x : append xs newList
 ```

-This means many list operations run in linear time (`𝛰(n)`), which in some
+This means that many list operations run in linear time (`𝛰(n)`), which in some
-cases can be significantly slower than some of the alternative containers.
+cases can be significantly slower than alternative containers.
+This is a great
-This is a great reason to be familiar with the different kinds of containers
+reason to be familiar with the different kinds of containers and their
-and their tradeoffs.
+tradeoffs.

 ### When to Use